by Tracy Johnson

 All responses from ratings participants are entered into a complex formula computed from actual listening.
 Results are then projected across the entire population in a market.

 The end product is reported as ratings estimates that become ratings.
 This is what radio stations and ad agencies use to sell and purchase advertising.

 At the core of the process, the relevant statistics follow:

 Radio has always been a medium with a broad reach.
-Up to 93% of the United States population are reported to listen to radio in a typical week.
-This reach (Cume) continues to be an industry strength.
+Up to 93% of the United States population are reported to listen to the radio in a typical week.
+This reach (Cume) continues to be a strength.

 But more important than Weekly Cume is repeat daily listening.
 In fact, a valid argument can be made that Daily Cume is the most important ingredient for improved ratings performance.

 Quarter hours are reported as a raw number.
 It’s the total number of listening occasions a radio station receives in a ratings period.
 It’s the average number of persons listening to a particular station in a 15 minute period.

 The more quarter hours a station earns, the higher the Average Quarter Hour (AQH) rating.